awarest/vscode-awarest-align/README.md

 * Preserving Spacing in Quoted Strings - currently does not handle quoted strings differently
 * Escape Character/Symbol Support - i.e. currently isn't a way to ignore a comma inside quotes
 * Partial Line Selections - if part of a line is selected, the entire line is always impacted
-* Default Keybindings - (removing) seems there may be some keybinding conflicts on other OSes

 ## Learning